SaundraMJohnson/Weight-Converter/README.md

-# Weightconverter_python
+# Youtube Python tutorial projects
 python project

-This is my first program I created using python.
+This is my first try at programmming using python.